hossbh/hossbh.github.io/README.md

 ---
 ## Experience
-**Research & Teaching Assistant** | [Stevens Institute of Technology](https://www.stevens.edu/), USA | Jan 2022 - Present
+**Graduate Research and Teaching Assistant** | [Stevens Institute of Technology](https://www.stevens.edu/), USA | Jan 2022 - Present
   - Research assistant:
-    - Applying systems engineering and machine learning methods to manage complexity in mechanical design systems.
+    - Enhanced the sustainability of engineering design systems by developing a random forest ML model to predict sustainable materials with 81% accuracy.
-    - Investigating life cycle assessment (LCA) and design for sustainability (DfS) methods to enable simultaneous consideration of environmental, social, and economic sustainability in product development.
+    - Integrated life cycle assessment and design for sustainability methods, achieving a 25% environmental, social, and economic sustainability improvement.
   - Teaching assistant:
     - Systems Modeling and Simulation
     - Decision and Risk Analysis